 ANTAGONIST: No clue.

-PROTAGONIST: So what are we going to do?
+PROTAGONIST: So what the heck are we gonna do?

 ANTAGONIST: Honestly, I’d recommend doing nothing.
 After all, what could anybody really do with this information?

 PROTAGONIST: I’m inclined to agree with you.
 I mean - hey - letting the world know would just annoy people, right?

 ANTAGONIST: Alright, that settles it then.
 Now look, I don’t want to sound rude, but I will have to kick you out of here before Sara comes back.

 PROTAGONIST: So a threesome is out of the question?

 ANTAGONIST: Oh god, Sara’s right, I am immature.

 ANTAGONIST: So, what are you gonna do before you go back to your simulation?